Hugh G. Martin

 Technical Program Manager

-Byron M. Lowens is a Ph.D. student in the Human-Centered Computing Division at Clemson University where he is a NSF Fellow.
-His research interests include human factors, wearable computing and technology, usable privacy and security, human-computer interaction, and designs for special populations.
+Dr. Byron M. Lowens is a Graduate Research Assistant in the Human-Centered Computing Division at Clemson University where he is a NSF Fellow.
+His research interests include Human-Computer Interaction, Cognitive Science, Usable Privacy, Health Informatics, Pervasive Health Technologies, and Wearable Technologies.
 Byron believes that the keenest technologies are the ones that are embedded into all facets of life.

-Byron holds a B.S. in Electronics Engineering from Southern University and A&M College, and an M.S. in Computer Science from Virginia State University.
+Byron holds a B.S. in Electronics Engineering from Southern University and A&M College, an M.S. in Computer Science from Virginia State University, and a Ph.D. in Human Centered Computing.
 Prior to attending Clemson, Byron worked as a full-time Instructor at Virginia State University in the College of Engineering and Computer Science, and as an Engineer with EMC Corporation.
 Byron has also worked as a UX Design Researcher and Software Engineer for IBM, where he was responsible for interaction and visual designing within a multi-disciplinary team as they developed an application for the Apple Watch and iPhone.
 In addition to his teaching and research, Byron mentors students in Anderson School District 5 and is a youth basketball coach.

 Lauren A. Linnette